EC-Council · CASE-.NET

 The CASE .NET complements other EC-Council certifications such as the CEH and CPENT by providing a developer-focused security credential, and it stacks well with Microsoft-specific certifications for professionals building careers in the Microsoft ecosystem.
 Certified professionals typically see enhanced earning potential relative to non-certified peers, and the credential supports long-term career growth by demonstrating a structured, SDLC-wide approach to application security that aligns with frameworks such as OWASP SAMM and NIST SSDF.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 625 questions.

 Explanation